IjaIjb/code-quality-analyzer/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This project helps advance the React ecosystem by providing world-class code analysis tools.

-## 🎯 Perfect for Immigration/Visa Applications

-Contributing to this project demonstrates **significant advancement of digital technology** - perfect evidence for visa applications requiring proof of voluntary contributions to the tech sector.

 ## 🚀 Quick Start

 ### 1. Fork & Clone